Difference Between Sales vs Marketing

 |Focus||Any sale would focus on the company or person needs||Marketing focus on the need of the market, eventually driven by customer|

-|Strategy||The product can be forced on to a customer i.e. push strategy||The customer is lured toward the product with marketing tactics i.e. pull strategy|
+|Strategy||The product can be forced onto a customer, i.e. push strategy||The customer is lured toward the product with marketing tactics, i.e. pull strategy|

 |Relation||Sales are the one-to-one relationship based||Marketing is driven by a one-to-many relationship|

-With so many difference between sales vs marketing strategies, they are incomplete without each other.
-They are not contradictory in nature, they complement each other.
+With so many differences between sales vs marketing strategies, they are incomplete without each other.
+They are not contradictory in nature; they complement each other.
 Any business survival requires an understanding of the sale process and marketing.
-The salesperson should be equipped with proper training since a typical sale process is a human-oriented function and hence training becomes mandatory.
-With marketing, the customer is being lured toward buying a product, hence requirement gathering from the customer perspective needs to be collected.
+The salesperson should be equipped with proper training since a typical sale process is a human-oriented function, and hence training becomes mandatory.
+With marketing, the customer is being lured toward buying a product; hence requirement gathering from the customer perspective needs to be collected.
 Media and advertisement agencies play a crucial role in understanding the nature of the customer’s requirements.
 Thus, any marketing strategy is media-oriented, whose sole aim is to persuade the customer toward buying a product.
 At the end of the day, sales vs marketing are the pillars of any business strategy, two sides of the same coin.

 This has been a guide to the top differences between Sales vs Marketing.
-Here we also discuss the Sales vs Marketing key differences with infographics, and comparison table.
+Here we also discuss the Sales vs Marketing key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –